OpenSourceEconomics/epp_topics/src/epp_topics/projects/reproducibility/screencast/slides.md

   - Your directory structure
   - How to install packages
   - How to run your code
-- Docstrins and comments explain the code where necessary
+- Docstrings and comments explain the code where necessary